omerhigher/Clarusway-Full-Stack-Prep-12-Git-Workshop/README.md

 - send the changes to remote repository

 ## Preparation

-If you have not already done so, set up a GitHub account and send me (tyler@clarusway.com) an email message telling me about the account.
+If you have not already done so, set up a GitHub account and send your email or username from slack.

 ## Problem Statement

-1. Clone the repository at https://github.com/TylerCounter/project-xv
+1. Clone the repository at https://github.com/clarusway/Clarusway-Full-Stack-Prep-12-Git-Workshop.git

 2. Add a file that describes you and named your_number_name.txt to the **participants** directory.